schriftgestalt/GlyphsSDK/Python Templates/File Format/README.md

 #### start()

-This method gets called when the plugin gets initialized upon Glyphs.app start.
+This method gets called when the plug-in gets initialized upon Glyphs.app start.
 You put all your initialization code here.

 ```python